-Piazza Navona is considered the second most beautiful square from Rome.
+Piazza Navona is considered the second most beautiful square in Rome.

 Piazza Navona is a baroque rectangular open piazza which was once a stadium, the Circus Domitianus, which hosted ancient Greek Agonal games.
 It was constructed in the first century AD, but over the years it crumbled and became what it is today.

-Piazza Navona is considered the second most beautiful square from Rome, after Piazza Saint Peter’s.
-It has three fountains, Fontana del Moro, Fountain of Neptune and Fountain of the Four Rivers.
-La Fontana Dei Fuimi, is considered one of the greatest work of Bernini.
+The piazza has three predominant fountains, Fontana del Moro, Fountain of Neptune, and Fountain of the Four Rivers.
+However, La Fontana Dei Fuimi is considered one of the greatest works of Bernini.

-In the 1450s the piazza became the host for markets, festivals and processions, forcing the city to pave it.
-Over the years, restaurants, cafes, and shops began to surround it making it a place for tourist and artist.
+In the 1450s, the piazza became the host for markets, festivals, and processions, forcing the city to pave it.
+Over the years, restaurants, cafes, and shops began to populate it, making it a place for tourists and artists.

 1. Throughout the years Piazza Navona became the stage for different movies: